Nardus/zoonotic_rank/README.md

 Segmented virus 1     | NC_015452.1 | 36          | 866        | The first of two genes on this segment
 Segmented virus 1     | NC_015452.1 | 1778        | 1041       | Coordinates reversed to indicate that the ORF is on the complementary strand

+> [!TIP]
-If sequences are available in genbank format, only the first two columns are required, mapping each virus name to one or more sequence identifiers.
-This format allows more flexiblility in the specification of open reading frames (see the "FEATURES" section of https://www.ncbi.nlm.nih.gov/genbank/samplerecord).
+> If sequences are available in genbank format, only the first two columns are required, mapping each virus name to one or more sequence identifiers.
+This format allows more flexiblility in the specification of open reading frames (`CDS` features in genbank files).
+See the [NCBI help page](https://www.ncbi.nlm.nih.gov/genbank/samplerecord), particulary the [FEATURES section](https://www.ncbi.nlm.nih.gov/genbank/samplerecord/#FeaturesB) for details.

 #### Output
 All files generated will be preceded by the output name specified ("example_1" in the example above).